RomHartmann/athenaeum/article_archive/README.md

 This is totally a copy of https://github.com/sderosiaux/every-single-day-i-tldr, but for my own reference.

 ---
+# 6 September 2022
+- https://en.wikipedia.org/wiki/Unix_philosophy#Origin Philosophy of Unix.
+"Make each program do one thing well.
+Expect output of each program to become the input to another, yet unknown, program.
+Write programs to handle universal data interface.
+Prototype early"
 # 2 September 2022
 - https://overreacted.io/a-complete-guide-to-useeffect/ A deep dive into React useEffect
 # 29 August 2022